restsharp/RestSharp/docs/src/pages/migration.md

 ---
-title: RestSharp Next (v107+)
+title: Migration from v106 and earlier
 ---

-## RestSharp v107+
+## New RestSharp

 RestSharp got a major upgrade in v107, which contains quite a few breaking changes.

-The most important change is that RestSharp stop using the legacy `HttpWebRequest` class, and uses well-known 'HttpClient' instead.
+The most important change is that RestSharp stop using the legacy `HttpWebRequest` class, and uses well-known `HttpClient` instead.
 This move solves lots of issues, like hanging connections due to improper `HttpClient` instance cache, updated protocols support, and many other problems.

 Another big change is that `SimpleJson` is retired completely from the code base.
 Instead, RestSharp uses `JsonSerializer` from the `System.Text.Json` package, which is the default serializer for ASP.NET Core.